austinschroeder/title-bot-austin_schroeder/README.md

 To run this application:

-**-clone repo**
+**1. clone repo**

--INSIDE of 'front-end' directory: install dependencies with `npm i`
+2. from 'front-end' directory: install dependencies with `npm i`

--iNSIDE of 'front-end' directory: start react enviroment with `npm start`
+3. from 'front-end' directory: start react enviroment with `npm start`

 ---

--INSIDE of 'back-end' directory: install dependencies with `npm i`
+4. from 'back-end' directory: install dependencies with `npm i`

--start server with `nodemon server`
+5. start server with `nodemon server`